jgilgan/ad_audit/README.md

 It does not require any software to be installed, it will run out of the box.
 However, you will need Powershell v5.x and it has to be run on a Domain-Controller directly.

+As always: Do not run this script without explicit permission of the network owner!

 ## Usage:

 Show all available options: